vatpac-technology/sops/docs/client/towerstrips.md

 | Pushed | Pushback, Taxi, Holding Point or Runway Bay | Included in the departure queue below any Active aircraft |
 | Complete | Departed Bay, or GS > 50kts | Departure time is logged, not included in CDM calculations |

+If an aircraft disconnects, or their strip is moved into the **Preactive Bay** or **Cleared Bay** above the bar, their CDM status will expire after 3 minutes.

 <figure markdown>
 ![Active Strip](../controller-skills/img/ozstripscdmqueue.png){ width="800" }
     <figcaption>An **Active** strip</figcaption>